Rakuten Mobile Park Miyagi: Implementation of the "ball park concept" (2006–present)

 The last large-scale renovation of Miyagi Stadium occurred during the 2015–16 offseason.
 The ¥3 billion project converted the field from artificial turf back to natural grass, updated the scoreboard to a full LED screen, redeveloped the center-left stands into an amusement park, and made minor alterations to several seating sections.
-Rakuten first began testing the feasibility of maintaining a natural turf field in Sendai's cold climate by collecting data on grass installed on a practice area next to the stadium in 2014.
-During the last major seating alteration following the 2018 season, a four-story tower was constructed and the first base side infield seats were upgraded.
-The new -tall tower, dubbed "Eagles Tower", sits just beyond the foul pole on the first base side and can hold up to 103 spectators.
+Rakuten first began testing the feasibility of maintaining a natural grass field in Sendai's cold climate by collecting data on grass installed on a practice area next to the stadium in 2014.
+During a major seating alteration in 2019, infield seats near the field were upgraded and private rooms were added along the first base side, and a four-story tower was constructed.
+The 25 m-tall tower, dubbed "Eagles Tower", sits just beyond the foul pole on the first base side and can hold up to 103 spectators.
+The ballpark also became cashless that season, instead opting to accept only credit cards, IC cards, Rakuten Pay, and other electronic payment methods in an effort to become a "smart stadium".
+The following year, the third base side infield seats near the field were upgraded to better match the changes made on the first base side.
+The upper portion seating was also dramatically changed, with the Eagle Bridge attraction dismantled to help create space for a party deck and 36 boxes.